One Of The Best Beach Towns In Texas Is Its 'Fishing Capital' On The Gulf Coast

 Spend a day on the water in Port Aransas

-Visitors who are going for trophy fish — whether a whopping-big yellowfin tuna, a blue marlin, or a sailfish – should optimally visit during the summer months to fish the richer blue waters farther off the Texas coast.
+Visitors who are going for trophy fish — whether a massive yellowfin tuna, a blue marlin, or a sailfish – should visit during the summer months to fish the richer blue waters farther off the Texas coast.
 Catches of a lifetime can be found 40 to 50 miles from the coast near the offshore oil rigs.
 While it might seem you're fishing in no-man's land, these waters are federally managed.
-However, keep in mind that fishing in the area is limited by season and subject to limitations.
-While you're heading out to sea, keep your eyes peeled for dolphins.
-Port A's location on the Texas Barrier Islands provides excellent dolphin habitat.
-Non-anglers can enjoy an evening dolphin sunset cruise or potentially catch sight of a dolphin from the jetty, Charlie's Pasture, and Ancel Brundrett Pier.
+Because of this, fishing in the area is limited by season and subject to other limitations, so do some research before you head out offshore fishing.

 Port Aransas is a seafood and beach lover's delight

 Seafood lovers will delight at the dining options in Port A. Succulent jumbo shrimp, mouth-watering scallops, and steaks are all on the menu at Tortuga's Saltwater Grill, known as one of the top restaurants in the area according to reviewers on OpenTable and Google.
-Alternatively, enjoy the bounty of your day on the water by dining at one of several restaurants that will cook your catch and serve it to you fresh.
+Alternatively, enjoy the bounty of your day by dining at one of several restaurants that will cook your catch and serve it to you fresh.
 Being in Texas, you'll also find tasty Tex-Mex.
 For over two decades, La Playa Mexican Grille has been serving up crabmeat enchiladas and table-made guacamole.
 Be sure to make a reservation beforehand and bring cash as the restaurant does not take credit cards.

 Once you're ready to finally rest your head after a beautiful day of fishing, you'll find a wide range of accommodations in Port Aransas.
-Despite being a small town of roughly 4,000 residents, you'll have major hotels, short-term rentals, and charming motels at your fingertips.
+Despite being a small town of roughly 4,000 residents, you'll have major hotels, short-term rentals, and budget motels at your fingertips.
 Like most vacation destinations, prices tend to spike during the spring and summer months.
 If you're on a budget or sleep best surrounded by the sound of waves crashing on the shore, beach camping is allowed.
 Beach parking permits are $12, and oceanside campsites have space for RVs and tents, restrooms, showers, and beautiful surroundings for small campfires.
 Just be sure to leave no trace behind, especially when it comes to litter.
 On your way back to the airport, consider spending some time in San Antonio, considered one of the most beautiful cities in the U.S.